-You'll find this label on the front passenger door frame.
-It's very helpful if you ever need to order parts.
-On this label is:
+You will find this label on the front passenger door frame.
+It is very helpful if you ever need to order parts.
+On this label you will find the following:

-- your VIN,
+- VIN

-- · the model designation,
+- Model designation

-- · paint information and
+- Paint information

-- a list of all production options and special equipment.
+- Production options and special equipment